ideabosque/suitetalk_connector/README.md

 ```

 **Parameters:**
-- `transaction_attributes`: This parameter specifies the list of attributes that will be used for any transaction in the NetSuite system.
 - `transaction_data_type`: This parameter defines the SOAP data type associated with each transaction type in NetSuite.
 It specifies the data type used to represent the transaction data.
 - `transaction_item_data_type`: This parameter determines the SOAP data type associated with the items within a transaction.
 It indicates the data type used to represent individual items in a transaction.
 - `transaction_item_list_data_type`: This parameter indicates the SOAP data type for the list of items within a transaction.
 It specifies the data type used to represent the collection of items in a transaction.